Prison In Lahaina

 - Tobacco, opium, or intoxicating drinks may not be used by prisoners unless the physician determines they are necessary for health.

 - Prisoners must not spit on the walls or floor.

 - Singing, whistling, and laughter are prohibited.

-- Prisoners who violate the rules my be flogged, or have their food reduced, or their head shaved.
+- Prisoners who violate the rules may be flogged, have their food reduced, or have their heads shaved.

 Click for more things to do on Maui.

 Photos of Lahaina Historic Prison